 I’m not big on such quick weight loss strategies, but if you’d like to give it a shot, begin each morning with a cocktail.
 A raw apple cider vinegar cocktail, that is.
 Mix one spoonful into a heaping glass of warm water and drink up.
 It’s got an acquired taste, but the benefits are so worth it.
 Raw apple cider vinegar helps with digestion, and can curb your appetite when you add a glass in before every meal.

-When losing fat fast is your thing, you’ll want to stick to a primarily raw diet.
+When you want to lose 30 pounds fast, you’ll want to stick to a primarily raw diet.
 Always place emphasis on your veggie intake, but when your goal is to lose weight it’s extra important.
 And by eating everything raw, you’ll also benefit from the nutrients that sometimes get lost in cooking.
 If cutting cooked food from your diet is absolutely impossible, limit yourself to one hot meal daily, and save it for dinner.
 Try two eggs over a bed of raw spinach or some lentils over kale for some extra protein.
 Lemon juice is a great way to give it extra flavor without adding calories.

-You’ll also need to drink a lot of water.
+If you want to know how to lose 30 pounds in a month, know H2O is your new BFF.
+You’ll need to drink a lot of water.
 A lot.
 Plan for one ounce for every pound you weigh.
 Drinking your body weight in water can be totally overwhelming, so I like to recommend setting several little goals that are simple, like drinking a liter within an hour of waking up.
 Drinking from smaller bottles (but refilling often) will trick your brain into thinking the day’s goal is easy.
 Plus there are tons of free apps out there to track how much you drank each day.
 Accountability is vital.

 And speaking of accountability, this is definitely the time to invest in a personal trainer.
 Ideally you’ll want to do intense workouts, but your challenge becomes how you’re feeling.
 You may be a bit lethargic due to the calorie deficit.
 But your trainer will help with that.
 Aim to work together 4-5 times a week.
 S/he should also give you ‘homework’ for your off days.